fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Give examples of a few questions you are expecting mid-senior developer to know about React?

 > Can you make a video about Associate Arrays in JavaScript?

 > Can you make a video about comparing server side rendered React vs client side rendering?